williammunozr/gcp-certifications-notes/gcp-ce/organizations_and_iam.md

 ### Projects

 - Projects are in some ways the most important part of the hierarchy.
+- Projects contain resources such as VMs and Cloud Storage Buckets.
 - It is in projects that we create resources.
 - Anyone with the `resourcemanager.projects.create` IAM permission can create a project.
+- Projects must have billing accounts associated with them to use services that aren't free.

 ### Organization Policies